 Step 3 | Making the legs

-Step 4 | Assembling the shoe rack
+Step 4 | connecting the legs with the SHELVES

 For the top shelf, all three boards are equal and the same length as the outer dimensions of the shoe rack.